datonic/hub/docs/FAQ.md

 I've [tried quite a bunch of Data Package Managers](https://publish.obsidian.md/davidgasquez/Open+Data#Data+Package+Managers).
 Frictionless is the simplest and most flexible one.
 It also has a reasonable adoption and active community.

 That said, I'm open to other options.
-If you have a better idea, please open an issue and let's chat!
+If you have a better idea, [let's chat](https://davidgasquez.com/)!

 ### How would you make datasets immutable?